youngnac/fastcampus_notes/django_tutorial.md

 #View
 > type of webpage in your application that often serves a specific function

-1. Question “index” page – displays the latest few questions.
+1. Question “index” – displays the latest few questions.
-2. Question “detail” page – displays a question text, with no results but with a form to vote.
+2. Question “detail” – displays a question text, with no results but with a form to vote.
-3. Question “results” page – displays results for a particular question.
+3. Question “results” – displays results for a particular question.
 4. Vote action – handles voting for a particular choice in a particular question.

 ###How to get from a URL to a view?